jonfernq/Digital-Philology/Theory/ParadigmsOfWarAndSociety.md

 However, military conflicts were not always detrimental to a society's internal politics.
 In archaic Greece, citizen participation in military affairs was instrumental in institutionalizing egalitarian structures (Raaflaub 140).
 In summary, external military affairs have had a significant impact on the internal politics and social hierarchies of various societies throughout history.

+- 1. Military victories were instrumental in advancing the position and status of military leaders, both as individuals and as a class in ancient Egypt and Achaemenid Persia and Rome.
+- 2. Military conquests were sought by ambitious men to elevate their political standing.
+- 3. Maya wars were driven by competition among different contenders for high positions that granted control over land and labor.
+- 4. External military defeats had adverse effects on the internal political stability of a society, as seen in the Aztec court and Byzantium.
+- 5. Military conflicts were used to establish and maintain political power, as seen in Lord Shang's empire and Ramesside Egypt.
+- 6. The Athenian leaders transformed the Delian League from a voluntary confederacy into a centrally-controlled empire to enhance political stability.
+- 7. Citizen participation in military affairs was instrumental in institutionalizing egalitarian structures in archaic Greece.

 The relationship between internal and external politics in war is complex, as various nested arenas of political organization, from local communities to larger political universes, each have their own relationships and rules.
 Political interests in any given situation reflect this vertical integration, as well as the more obvious horizontal, interpolity relations.
 Conflict can result in the fusion or fissure of polities along a variety of social organizational lines, making internal become external or vice versa.
 Sovereignty, a major element in political ideologies, particularly of states, may be qualified, contingent, and contested, within networks of political relationships.